 Dynamic Orthotic Cranioplasty Program

-Located at Dean Clinic - East and Dean Clinic - Janesville East, specially trained and licensed Pediatric Therapists use the Dynamic Orthotic Cranioplasty or DOC Band® to treat infants with plagiocephaly (misshapen head) between the ages of 3 - 18 months.
+Located at Dean Medical Group - S. Stoughton Rd, Madison and Dean Medical Group - Janesville, specially trained and licensed Pediatric Therapists use the Dynamic Orthotic Cranioplasty or DOC Band® to treat infants with plagiocephaly (misshapen head) between the ages of 3 - 18 months.
 Also referred to as cranial remolding orthosis.
 Requires a physician referral.

 Vertigo/Vestibular (Balance) Program